 The results follow from the general theory in Section 2.8, except for the form of the density functions.
 We use the construction in Proposition .

-Open the simulation of the exponential distribution on the binary semigroup, that is, the free semigroup over the alphabet \(\{0, 1\}\) as described in Section 1 The parameter \(\alpha\) is the constant rate and the parameter \(p\) is the probability that each letter is 1.
+The app below simulates the exponential distribution on the binary semigroup (the free semigroup over the alphabet \(\{0, 1\}\) as described in Section 2).
+The parameter \(\alpha\) is the constant rate and the parameter \(p\) is the probability that each letter is 1.
 Random variable \(N\) is the length of the random word \(X\) and random variable \(M\) is the number of 1s in \(X\).
-Vary the parameters and note the shape and location of the distribution graphs.
-For selected values of the parameters, run the simulation and note the bit strings that are created.

-Open the simulation of the exponential distribution on the genetic semigroup, that is, the free semigroup over the alphabet \(\{A, C, G, T\}\) as described in Section 1.
+The app below simulates the exponential distribution on the genetic semigroup (the free semigroup over the alphabet \(\{A, C, G, T\}\) as described in Section 2).
 The rate parameter \(\alpha\) can be varied with the scrollbar, and the letter probabilities \(p_A\), \(p_C\), \(p_G\), and \(p_T\) can be changed with the input controls.
 Click the Set button after changing the probabilities.
 If the probabilities do not sum to 1 then they will be rescaled so that they do.
 Random variable \(N\) is the length of the random word \(X\).
-Vary the parameters and note the shape and location of the distribution graph.
-For selected values of the parameters, run the simulation and note the words that are created.